Jamie3213/heart_disease_classification/README.md

 A number of things stand out from the plots above:

-  - There is a similar proportion of men in both subsets of patients, but a much larger proportion of women with heart disease than without;
+  - There is a similar proportion of men in both subsets of patients, but a much larger proportion of women in the subet with heart disease than the subset without;

   - There is a clear difference between the types of chest pain experienced by those with and without heart disease.
 Patients